 Ducks are amazing animals.
 They can fly, walk and swim.
 They can also live off pretty much everything.
 They are quite resilient to environmental challenges.
 A duck’s song will bring people back from the dead and inspires database research.
 They are thus the perfect mascot for a versatile and resilient data management system.
 Also the logo designs itself.

 DuckDB does not use explicit SIMD instructions because they greatly complicate portability and compilation.
 Instead, DuckDB uses implicit SIMD, where we go to great lengths to write our C++ code in such a way that the compiler can auto-generate SIMD instructions for the specific hardware.
-As an example why this is a good idea, porting DuckDB to the new Apple M1 architecture took 10 minutes.
+As an example why this is a good idea, it took 10 minutes to port DuckDB to the Apple Silicon architecture.

 Here is a glossay of a few common terms used in DuckDB.

 – In-process database management system: The DBMS runs in the client application’s process instead of running as a separate process, which is common in the traditional client–server setup.
 An alterative term is embeddable database management system.
 In general, the term “embedded database management system” should be avoided, as it can be confused with DBMSs targeting embedded systems (which run on e.g. microcontrollers).